Luca Kleve-Ruud

 Luca Kleve-Ruud (born 27 April 1978 in Pescara, Italy) is a Norwegian press photographer, based in Oslo.

 Kleve-Ruud studied photojournalism at Høgskolen i Oslo.

 He is currently working for Dagens Næringsliv, Save the Children, and Samfoto/Scanpix, but has done several assignments for Red Cross, Amnesty and others.
-And was both freelance and staff photographer at Dagsavisen from 2006-2011.
+And was both freelance and staff photographer at Dagsavisen from 2006 to 2011.
 His pictures are featured in many magazines, newspapers and books.